dognotdog/ptpwebcam/README.md

 The project consists of a CoreMediaIO DAL plugin, and a preview app to test functionality.

+## Installation

+Installer packages from the latest release are available from the [Releases page](https://github.com/dognotdog/ptpwebcam/releases) of this project.

+### Testing the Installation

+Opening _Quicktime Player_ and creating a _New Movie Recording_ via `File -> New Movie Recording`, then selecting the camera source can be used to verify functionality.
+The camera needs to be plugged in and turned on, and it might take a few seconds to show up.

+If the camera is connected, a status bar item with the camera's model number should appear and can be used to change settings.

+### Building from Source

+If you want to build from source, you need Xcode.
+You can build the project and the plugin should be automatically copied into `/Library/CoreMediaIO/Plug-Ins/DAL` to be available to the system.
+However, apps with _Library Validation_ enabled will need to have codesigning disabled to be able to access the plugin, see the **Known Issues** section below.

 ## Supported Cameras over USB

 ### Tested